Structures in compressible magnetoconvection and the nature of umbral dots: Numerical model

 In hydrostatic equilibrium we have

-The choice of $Z_1$ and $Z_2$ determine the temperature contrast between top and bottom, and thereby, by fitting to a standard solar model, the vertical extent of our computational domain.
-For this reason $Z$ is occasionally called \emph{depth parameter} in the literature.
+The choice of $Z_1$ and $Z_2$ determines the temperature contrast between top and bottom, by fitting to a standard stellar model, the vertical extent of our computational domain.
+For this reason $Z$ is occasionally called a \emph{depth parameter} in the literature.
 For $m_2$ we choose a value below the adiabatic value that reproduces the right value of gravity acceleration according to equation~(\ref{m2g}).
 For $Z_1$ a lower value is adopted to make the top layer subadiabatic, thus convectively stable.
 Then $m_1$ can also be determined from equation~(\ref{m2g}).
 The specific values of these parameters are listed in Table~\ref{pars}.